SmokinCaterpillar/pypet/doc/source/tutorial.rst

 and/or deconstructing some sensitive python objects, etc.

-Finally, you do further analysis of the raw results of your numerical simulation.
-Like generating plots and meta statistics, etc.
+Finally, you do further analysis of the raw results of your numerical simulation, like generating plots and meta statistics, etc.
 Personally, I would strictly separate this final phase from the previous three.
 Thus, using a complete different python script than for the phases before.

-This conceptualization is depicted in the figure below.
+This conceptualization is depicted in the figure below:

 .. image:: figures/experiment_phases.png
     :width: 850